 We are delighted to welcome you to the Charleston area and want you to know the safety and well-being of both our visitors and locals is our top priority.
 We are following the Centers for Disease Control and Prevention and SC Department of Health and Environmental Control guidelines and encourage all travelers to familiarize themselves with the following information to make informed travel decisions.

-3. Shops, attractions and tours are carefully managing the number of guests at any given time and will ask you to wear a mask and maintain proper social distance to enter/participate, in accordance with local ordinances.
+3. Shops, attractions and tours are carefully managing the number of guests at any given time and may ask you to wear a mask and maintain proper social distance to enter/participate.

 4. Hotels and rental properties are paying particular attention to enhanced cleaning protocols.
 Check in/out times have been adjusted and/or rooms have been taken out of inventory to ensure appropriate time between occupancy.

 Let’s all do our part to protect one another.
 As College of Charleston Men’s Basketball Head Coach Earl Grant says, “The time is now and the choices are ours.
 Wear a mask; wash your hands; social distance and protect the vulnerable.”
 Play his full message below and click here to view more messages from Charleston leaders encouraging responsible and considerate actions that you can take for one another.

 For the latest COVID-19 updates for the city of Charleston, please visit Charleston-SC.gov.